 - 1. On or prior to October 15th the budget is submitted to the Board of Directors of the District. - 2.
 A public hearing on the budget is held prior to its adoption. - 3.
 On the date of the hearing, the Board reviews the proposed budget and formally adopts it by resolution. - 4.
 At the time of adopting the budget the Board also adopts the mill levies. - 5.
 Prior to the beginning of the calendar year, the Board passes an appropriating resolution giving the District legal authority to spend. - 6.
 The District adopts budgets for the general, debt service, and capital project funds on a basis consistent with generally accepted accounting principles.
-The District's Board of Directors can modify the budget and appropriations resolutions upon completion of notification and publication requirements.
+The District's Board of

+Directors can modify the budget and appropriations resolutions upon completion of notification and publication requirements.
 The appropriation is at the total fund expenditures and other financing uses level and lapses at year-end.

 Budgeted amounts reported in the accompanying financial statements are as originally adopted and as amended by the Board of Directors.
-There were no supplemental amendments during the year ended December 31, 2022.
-The General Fund and Capital Projects Fund exceeded budgeted appropriations during 2022.
-This may be a violation of Colorado Budget Law.
+There was one supplemental amendment during the year ended December 31, 2023.